-(1) Students must take NURS 150 and 151.

-- (2) Any junior- or senior-level English course.
+- (1) Students must take NURS 150 and 151. - (2) Any junior- or senior-level English course.
 ENGL 105 or 108 is recommended.
-Students should consult Department of English guidelines regarding prerequisites for senior-level courses. - (3) To proceed to third year, all courses listed in Year 1 and 2 of the Collaborative program must have been passed. - (4) All NURS 499 requirements must be completed by the end of Fall Term of Year 4. - (5) To proceed with NURS 494 students must have completed all courses of the Honors Program except the corequisite NURS 495.
+Students should consult Department of English guidelines regarding prerequisites for senior-level courses. - (3) To proceed to third year, all courses listed in Year 1 and 2 of the Collaborative program must have been passed. - (4) NURS 399 must be taken concurrently with NURS 390 during the first six weeks of Fall Term and with NURS 394 during the first six weeks of Winter Term. - (5) NURS 491 must be taken during the first six weeks of Fall Term. - (6) All NURS 499 requirements must be completed by the end of Fall Term of Year 4. - (7) To proceed with NURS 494 students must have completed all courses of the Honors Program except the corequisite NURS 495.